DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - Show the games you can work on
   - [Iron Chef 3D](https://github.com/Zrak55/IronChef3D), [Corrupted Mythos](https://github.com/Nilis23/Corrupted-Mythos)
 - Introduction to [collaboration](../posts/week-13/github) on [GitHub](https://github.com/) with [GitHub Desktop](https://desktop.github.com/).
-- pick which game you want to work on and your groups
+- pick which game you want to work on, and your groups
   - groups can be made out of composers and audio implementers.
-Iron chef can have a group of 3, and Corrupted Mythos can have a group of 2.
+For example, Iron Chef can have a group of 3, and Corrupted Mythos can have a group of 2.
-  - Start by making a spread sheet of all the required sounds and events.
-Mark who made what in this spreadsheet.
+  - Start by making a spreadsheet of all the required sounds and events.
+Note who made what sounds in the spreadsheet.
   - Sound Design students will create all sound effects and music.
-Exceptions can be made if there is a sound that is not practical to record.
+I'll make exceptions if there is a sound that is not practical to record.
-  - Keep a journal of the process noting who did what.
-If one person did most of the implementation then write that.
-I want to see that the responsibilities were divided as equally as possible.
+  - Keep a journal of the process, noting who did what.
+I want to see that the responsibilities get divided as equally as possible.

 # Week 14

 ## Tuesday 4/12

+- Groups
+  - Who is in your group, and which game is the group doing?
+  - Introduce the assets list.
+Create an assets list for your project.
+I will grade your project based on how much of your assets list you complete.
+The number of assets I expect will depend on your group size.
+Treat this assets list as a project proposal.
 - [PaulXStretch](../posts/week-13#PaulXStretch)

+## Thursday 4/14

+- Assets list due.
 - Reaper workflow lessons
 - Group project check-in due
 - Sound Particles
-- Introduction to game sound design - Reaper specific workflow things?
+- Introduction to game sound design - Reaper-specific workflow things?
-- start the work with game design class
+- start the work with the game design class

-## Thursday 4/14

 # Week 15